What is the millionaire morning routine?

 You don't need a full workout.
 A 10-minute walk, 20 push-ups, or 5 minutes of stretching triggers the same neurological response.

-5. Journaling and Intention Setting
+5. Journaling and intention setting

 Before you react to the world, decide who you want to be today.
 Spend 5–10 minutes writing: